JuliaActors/Actors.jl/docs/src/examples/dining_phil.md

 # Dining Philosophers

-The [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) is a classic problem to illustrate challenges with concurrency.
+This is a [classic problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) to illustrate challenges with concurrency.
 We will give here a solution based on Dale Schumacher's blogpost [^1].
 First some initial definitions:

 ```julia
 using Actors